emf-creaf/medfate/reference/forest_simplification.md

 ## Details

-Tree DBH classes are defined in 5-cm intervals, whereas shrub height classes are defined in 10-cm intervals.
-Tree DBH and shrub height classes are defined up to a specific size (i.e. larger plants are not merged) corresponding to 52.5 cm and 90 cm, respectively.
+Tree DBH classes are defined in 5-cm intervals, whereas shrub/herb height classes are defined in 10-cm intervals.
+Tree DBH and shrub/herb height classes are defined up to a specific size (i.e. larger plants are not merged) corresponding to 52.5 cm and 90 cm, respectively.

 Function `forest_reduceToDominant` simplifies the input forest to the tree cohort of highest LAI, among those of the tree species with highest LAI.
 The leaf area index of the whole tree layer will be attributed to the chosen cohort.
-The same is performed for the shrub layer.
+The same is performed for the shrub and herb layers.

 ## See also